 Similar to any other type of computer hack or data breach, theft of intellectual property can be a devastating blow to any organization.
 These attacks can come from any number of external sources, and for any number of reasons.
 Naturally, keeping your valuable IP (and other) data within your network, safe from outside threats, is paramount.

 However, not all theft of intellectual property is through foreign agents or competitors; quite often, it’s an “inside job” – meaning somebody within the organization is responsible for the crime.
 Failure to follow best practices and established security standards can lead to vulnerabilities within the network, giving insiders, who may not be authorized to access your IP files.
 Having systems and safeguards in place will help block intruders from poking around your proprietary files.

 Ensuring The Security of Your Intellectual Property

 The absolute best way to secure your intellectual property against theft and compromise is by using products and services that give you total control over your assets.
 Your intellectual property is only as secure as the security practices your organization employs.
 Knowing which digital assets need the highest degree of security is important.
-Utilizing security tools that include encryption, limit the users that can access the data and monitoring tools that monitor, track and report activity are not simply important, but an absolute must-have.
+Utilizing security tools that include encryption, limiting the users that can access the data and monitoring tools that monitor, track and report activity are not simply important, but an absolute must-have.

 Protection through Encryption